 You will be asked to keep your pet’s activity very restricted throughout the entire process.

 Your veterinarian will perform a preliminary exam after confirmation of heartworm disease.

 Further testing, such as radiographs and an ultrasound, may be necessary to determine what stage of the disease your pet is in.

 Before the actual treatment, your veterinarian may want to treat your pet for other medical conditions.
 Sometimes this is necessary in order for the animal to safely undergo treatment for the heartworms.

-Once your pet is determined to be stabilized, treatment may begin.
-Depending on the severity of the disease, 1 to 2 treatments may be required.
-After treatment, the activity level of your pet must still be kept to a minimum.
+Once your pet is stabilized, treatment may begin.
+Depending on the severity of the disease, one or two treatments may be required.
+After treatment, your pet’s activity level must still be kept to a minimum.